Key Term Definitions

 It would be a disparate collection that transcends gender, race, age, sexual orientation and nationality, a growing family that is willing to wage war against our universal victimhood and the wretched human condition with the words of truth and self-interest inspired love.
 A war pressed by spiritual warriors that resonate with "Give me liberty or give me death."
 A war consonant with the acceptance of people but NOT their nonsense and unsound or insane beliefs.
 A valiant battalion committed by self interest and inspiration to have the total package, one that fights with insight, vision and understanding, rationality, logic, reason, unquenchable attitude/spirit/morale, and unity of purpose, values and paradigm.

 "What the world needs is men!
 Men who can

 As to the usage of this word by Jesus, there are only 3 examples and they are all in Matthew:

 Mt 16:18 “And upon this rock will I build my Ekklesia”

 These are not very definitive or authoritative as to whether J really used the term or whether he meant it to mean substantially what it has come down to us as meaning, either by the derivation from good scholarship or by the common substitution of the word “church”.

-Jesus gave us criteria to determine how we are doing in the really important aspects of what he was calling for, such as "You shall know the truth, and the truth shall set you free", a rejection of hierarchal authority, unity on everything that matters (values, purpose, plan and belief paradigm?), and "by this shall all men know that you are my disciples, that you have love one for another."
-On this latter issue we should understand that love is the outcome that comes naturally, not the initial mechanism to achieve.* When the promises of Jesus begin to become effective again, how could you keep people out?
+Jesus gave us criteria to determine how we are doing in the really important aspects of what he was calling for, such as "You shall know the truth, and the truth shall set you free", a rejection of hierarchal authority, unity on everything that matters (values, purpose, plan, belief paradigm and substantial issues), and "by this shall all men know that you are my disciples, that you have love one for another."
+On this latter issue we should understand that love is the outcome that comes naturally, not the initial mechanism to achieve.* When the promises of Jesus begin to become effective again, how could you keep people out of such a society?